lcamichigan/active-chapter-bylaws/README.md

 In accordance with Article IV, Sec.6(d) of the _Constitution_ of Lambda Chi Alpha Fraternity, every member in good standing is required to live in the chapter house unless excused by the Executive Committee.
-Anymember not residing in the chapter house and who provides no proof of a valid excuse accepts anyexpulsion, suspension, or other lawful penalty levied upon them by the Executive Committee of Sigma Zeta of Lambda Chi Alpha.
+Any member not residing in the chapter house and who provides no proof of a valid excuse accepts any expulsion, suspension, or other lawful penalty levied upon them by the Executive Committee of Sigma Zeta of Lambda Chi Alpha.

 The validity of excuses shall be determined by the Executive Committee and must adhere to the guidelines enumerated here.
-Examples of valid excuses are scholarships or affirmation as an ResidentAdvisor in which the member must reside in University housing; the member’s parents will not allow themember to reside within the chapter house (only valid after the Executive Committee has spoken with themember’s parents); and other excuses concurrent with the previous examples.
+Examples of valid excuses are scholarships or affirmation as an Resident Advisor in which the member must reside in University housing; the member’s parents will not allow the member to reside within the chapter house (only valid after the Executive Committee has spoken with the member’s parents); and other excuses concurrent with the previous examples.

 ### Sec.3.
 Parlor Fees

-Parlor fees will be decided along with the chapter budget, at the discretion of theExecutiveCommittee.
+Parlor fees will be decided along with the chapter budget, at the discretion of the Executive Committee.

 ### Sec.4.
 House Duties